benoitc/gunicorn/README.rst

 	AssertionError: The EvalException middleware is not usable in a multi-process environment

-you have to set the debug option n your paste configuration file to False.
+you have to set the debug option in your paste configuration file to False.

 Kernel Parameters